Woman Warns Against Swimming With Contacts In After Nearly Losing Her Eye

 “It felt like somebody was snapping a rubber band in the front of my eye every few seconds, but then at the same time, the back of the eye felt like… it was going to explode through the back of my head.
 The side of my face felt like a constant migraine.”

-The pain was so bad that People’s couldn’t be around light at all, as it made the pain worse.
-She couldn’t read, drive, work or even watch television.
+The pain was so bad that Peoples couldn’t be around light at all, as it made the pain worse.
+She couldn’t read, drive, work, or even watch television.
 It was during this low point that she contemplated suicide.

 PLEASE don’t swim with your contacts in! *2 blinded after swimming with contact lenses* https://t.co/CSQanbrd0C via @abc7